-Brightness: Move the slider to the right to make an image brighter and to the left to make an image darker.

-Contrast: Used to adjust modulation and degree of contrast of color.
-Move the slider to the right to make contrast of an image stronger and to the left to make contrast weaker.
-Introduction
+Introduction • Brightness: Move the slider to the right to make an image brighter and to the left to make an image darker.
+Used to adjust modulation and degree of contrast Contrast: Contents at of color.
+Move the slider to the right to make a Glance contrast of an image stronger and to the left to make contrast weaker.
+Basic Operation Advanced Operation Advanced Image Editing and Printing Processing Large Numbers of Images Editing JPEG/TIFF Images Reference Index